Harmelodic/coding-guidelines/README.md

 When the data has units, either ensure the variable is using a type that has units as part of the type, or put the units in the variable name.

+Never re-use variables, unless you need to as a last resort for optimisation reasons.

 I have no solid opinion on whether acronyms should be capitalised in variables names, other than a simple: "Do what reads better."